yerim-kim/slave2algorithm/week4/README.md

 <img width="500" alt="Screen Shot 2020-08-14 at 1 24 02 pm" src="https://user-images.githubusercontent.com/68723268/96426759-6026cc00-1249-11eb-9d22-8ab4010bc4f2.png"><img width="504" alt="Screen Shot 2020-08-14 at 2 09 07 pm" src="https://user-images.githubusercontent.com/68723268/96427234-05da3b00-124a-11eb-8025-f483b6c75937.png">
 <img width="502" alt="Screen Shot 2020-08-14 at 2 10 56 pm" src="https://user-images.githubusercontent.com/68723268/96427243-083c9500-124a-11eb-99ca-62c699f050c9.png"><img width="501" alt="Screen Shot 2020-08-14 at 2 30 07 pm" src="https://user-images.githubusercontent.com/68723268/96427258-0b378580-124a-11eb-838c-c1755685157a.png">

 ## My Idea for the Project Pitch

 My project concept: Generated Chaos

 Concept Explanation: Interactive, random, genrated and chaos are words that triggered the concept idea.
-We touch and swipe our phone 24/7, using that actions I wanted to create randomly generated music as the screen is divided into sections each square producing different sound.
+We touch and swipe our phone 24/7, using that actions I wanted to create randomly generated music as the screen is divided into sections each square producing different sounds.
 At the end of the day app? will show the result of our finger and phone interaction data into a chaotic music sheet.

 Concept sketch: